cjacker/wchlinke-mode-switch/README.md

 Switch to DAP Mode.
 ```

-**NOTE:** only WCH-LinkE can be supported, old WCH-LINK is deprecated and can not use this tool to switch mode from host.
+**NOTE1 :** only WCH-LinkE can be supported, old WCH-LINK is deprecated and can not use this tool to switch mode from host.
 Mounriver studio will flash a new firmware each time to swith the modes of old WCH-LINK(without E).

+**NOTE2 :** if it not works as expected, please update the firmware of WCH-LinkE to latest version, please refer to official manual to update the firmware.